Welcome to The Park Boulevard Yoga Center. We are a small studio, average class size 7 to 10.

 We have all been influenced by the teachings of B. K. S. Iyengar.
-This method of teaching Yoga asanas (postures) creates a foundation of precise physical and mental engagement within the practitioner.
-This foundation will allow the yogi or yogini to practice many styles of Yoga safely and effectively.
+This method of teaching Yoga postures creates a foundation of precise physical and mental engagement within the practitioner.
+This foundation will allow you to practice many styles of Yoga safely and effectively.
 From this foundation we bring the influence of many other teachers to our classes.

 Certain postures are taught in every class.
 Every class ends with a relaxation period.
 We do not heat our room to a high temperature.

 We recommend trying several teachers on a drop-in basis, then purchasing a block of classes when you find something you like.
 It is important to enjoy the company of the teacher, and to feel good when you finish class.

 Robert Gray MA

 Robert Gray has been a student of yoga and eastern philosophy for over thirty years.
 After being honorably discharged from the Navy Seabees in 1984, Robert began a period of higher education.
 He obtained a Bachelors degree in Architecture from U. C. Berkeley in 1989.
 During a downturn in the economy and at the urging of his primary teacher, Rodney Yee, Robert obtained his certificate to teach from the 1994 Yoga Room Teacher Training program.
 Robert has studied Asana and Pranayama extensively with Manuso Manos, and Tony Briggs.
 From the foundation of B.K.S.
 Iyengar, Robert has expanded his understanding of the physical and the spiritual with his MA from Holy Names College in Culture and Spirituality.
 This degree blended the wisdom of indigenous peoples, the insights of the eastern and western mystics, the sciences of evolution and cosmology.
 The academic portion of the degree was grounded with a daily practice of ritual and art making.